bgro/django-mantis/quickstart.rst

   Start with Mandiant_APT1_Report.xml: that goes relatively fast;
   Appendix_G_IOCs_Full.xml will take about 20 minutes or so to import.

+  **ATTENTION**: The import of large files takes quite a bit of memory (probably there is a memory leak somewhere, which will be ironed out in a future release).
+Be sure to give the system/virtual machine you are running the import of ``Appendix_G_IOCs_Full.xml`` on a fair amount of memory (4 GB definitely works).

 - Start the server (if the quickstart-script has not started it already for you) with